Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 It is important to remember that the water requirements of your money tree will differ during the winter season.
 Winter is the dormant period for most houseplants, and they do not require as much water because they do not remain active during this time.

 You can fix a watering regime for the money tree, but water when the soil feels 50 to 70% dry.
-Watering blindly without checking the soil will lead to overwatering that will cause many problems for your plant, including leaning.
+Watering mindlessly without checking the soil will lead to overwatering, which will cause many problems for your plant, including leaning.

-You should also not neglect your money tree and its water requirements by underwatering the plant.
+You should also not neglect your money tree and its water requirements because it often leads to underwatering the plant.

-If you don’t provide enough water to your money tree, if you become dehydrated and fail to absorb nutrients from the soil, that will make it weak, due to which it will lean.
+If you don’t provide enough water to your money tree, if you become dehydrated and fail to absorb nutrients from the soil, that will make it weak and lean.

 Also Read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)

-Fertilize your money tree once a month during the growing season – summer and spring.
+Fertilize your money tree monthly during the growing season – summer and spring.
 Use a well-balanced fertilizer with an NPK ratio of 10:10:10 or 20:20:20.
-(I prefer jack’s classic fertilizer which is available on Amazon)
+(I prefer Jack’s classic fertilizer, which is available on Amazon)

 Remember to dilute the fertilizer to half-strength so that it doesn’t harm your money tree.
 Check how your plant responds to it.